-- Children and young adults: - In DFPS conservatorship - In kinship care - Young adults aged 18 through the month of their 22nd birthday who voluntarily agree to continue in a foster care placement - Young adults aged 18 through the month of their 21st birthday, who are Former Foster Care Child Members or who are participating in the Medicaid for Transitioning Foster Care Youth Program.
-To learn more, visit Medicaid for Transitioning and Former Foster Care Youth. - An infant born to a mother who is enrolled in STAR Health - Children through age 17 and young adults aged 18 through the month of their 21st birthday who are receiving Supplemental Security Income (SSI) or who were receiving Supplemental Income before becoming eligible for Adoption Assistance (AA) or Permanency Care Assistance (PCA). - Children through age 17 and young adults aged 18 through the month of their 21st birthday who are enrolled in a 1915(c) Medicaid Waiver and AA or PCA.
-To learn more, visit Adoption Assistance or Permanency Care Assistance. - STAR Health members under 21 years of age will be disenrolled from Superior upon election of hospice. - Hospice care and treatment services will be available to these individual through fee-for-service Medicaid.
+- Children through age 17 and young adults aged 18 through the month of their 21st birthday who are receiving Supplemental Security Income (SSI) or who were receiving Supplemental Income before becoming eligible for Adoption Assistance (AA)or Permanency Care Assistance (PCA). - Children through age 17 and young adults aged 18 through the month of their 21st birthday who are enrolled in a 1915(c) Medicaid Waiver and AA or PCA.
+To learn more, visit HHSC's Adoption Assistance or Permanency Care Assistance webpage. - STAR Health members under 21 years of age will be disenrolled from Superior upon election of hospice. - Hospice care and treatment services will be available to these individual through fee-for-service Medicaid.